sindresorhus/electron-dl/readme.md

 Type: `Function`

-Optional callback that receives a number between `0` and `1` representing the progress of the current download if `fullProgressUpdate` is `false` or an an object containing additional information about the progress otherwise.
+Optional callback that receives an object containing information about the progress of the current download item.

 ```
 {